sundathree/.dotfiles/readme.md

 ```
 git clone https://github.com/sundathree/.dotfiles
 ```
-Move .config folder to your home/%USERPROFILE% folder and move the contents inside the powershell folder to your powershell folder, if you don't know where it is you can find it by typing ```$PROFILE``` inside your terminal.
+Move .config folder to your home ($Env:%USERPROFILE% or just %USERPROFILE%) folder and move the contents inside the powershell folder to your powershell folder, if you don't know where it is you can find it by typing ```$PROFILE``` inside your terminal.

 ### 🖼️ Komorebi:
 You will need to set up a user variable in order for komorebi to work properly, open your start menu and search for View advanced system settings, once open, click on Environment Variables > User Variables > New, set the variable name to ```KOMOREBI_CONFIG_HOME``` and the value to ```$Env:USERPROFILE/.config/komorebi```.
 If everything has been done correctly, running ```komorebic check``` on your powershell terminal should display ```KOMOREBI_CONFIG_HOME detected: C:/Users/(username)/.config/komorebi```.